charliermarsh/script/README.md

 To build the live editor, run `make` from the `live-editor` directory, followed by `python -m SimpleHTTPServer`.
 Once running, you can head to `localhost:8000/script-compiler.html`.

-(You will need to run `npm run compile` before you can run the live editor, as the compiler must be generated from the Jison file, but it's unnecessary to bundle it, as the live editor takes care of that.)
+(You will need to run `npm run compile` before you can run the live editor, as the compiler must be generated from the Jison file, but it's unnecessary to bundle it, since the live editor takes care of that.)

 ### Testing